Constraining New Physics with Possible Dark Matter Signatures from a Global CKM Fit: Numerical Analysis and Results

 \subsection{$B \to D^{*}\ell \nu$ Observables}

 As pointed out in the previous section, for the NP scenario under consideration we need to fit the decay rate distributions of $B\to D^*\ell\nu_{\ell}$ decays to extract the CKM parameters along with the NP parameters.
 The methodology of this fit will be similar to the one given in refs.~\cite{Jaiswal:2017rve,Jaiswal:2020wer} with very recent updates from the Fermilab Lattice Collaboration~\cite{FermilabLattice:2021cdg}.
 For the first time, they have provided the $B \to D^*$ form factors at non-zero recoils.
 They provide a set of synthetic data based on the Boyd-Grinstein-Lebed (BGL) parametrization~\cite{Boyd:1997kz} of the form factors truncated at $N =2$ at three $w$ values, $\{1.03,1.10,1.17\}$, along with their correlations.
 We have used these data points in our analysis.
 In accordance to our previous work, we have utilized the untagged dataset for the four-fold decay distribution corresponding to $B \to D^{*}\ell \nu$ by the Belle collaboration~\cite{Belle:2018ezy}.
 We have also used the $B \to D^*$ form factors at $q^2 = 0$ from QCD Light-Cone Sum Rules (LCSR)~\cite{Gubernari:2018wyi}.
 Additionaly, the Fermilab/MILC lattice input, $h_{A_1}(1) = 0.906(13)$~\cite{FermilabLattice:2014ysv}, allows us to efficiently constrain the form factor parameter $a_0^f$ and hence, $|V_{cb}|$.
+In our analysis we have not considered the dataset of unfolded differential decay rates of four kinematic variables for $\overline{B}^0 \to D^{*+} \ell^- \bar{\nu}_\ell$ provided by Belle in 2017 \cite{Abdesselam:2017kjf} since the data remains unpublished till date.
+However, in Appendix.~\ref{sec:Belle2017}, we have provided our fit results by including this dataset.
+As we will see later, the inclusion of this data does not affect our fit results much.